Book Tour and Activities on the Go!

 For a close encounter with the Everest summit, Everest Base Camp is the best trek for you.
 In this trek, you will be trekking to an altitude of 17,600 ft ft passing through the quaint villages, grassy paths, steep rocks etc. You will be trekking in the trails of the footsteps of legendary adventurers and mountaineer like Tenzing Norgay and Sir Edmund Hillary.
 Nothing beats the excitement and thrill that holds the travellers on while ascending the Everest and watching it very close.

-If you are planning to get away from the hustle and bustle of life and spend some time in the serenity then Everest Base Camp is the best option for you.
-This will be a double treat for the nature lovers and the photography enthusiast where you can click some of the best shots.
+EBC is a double treat for the nature lovers and the photography enthusiast where you can click some of the best shots.
 You will be experiencing a lot of snowfalls while you are on the trek.
 The moment you reach an altitude of 5365 meters you will feel as if you are standing in a globe of a snowball.
 Catch the first glimpse of the Khumbu icefall during your trek.
-Not just get a chance to explore the forest, valleys and waterfalls but also, you will get a chance to learn about the culture of the legendary people Sherpas who are well known to be Mountain Climbers.
+Not just get a chance to explore the forest, valleys and waterfalls but also, you will get a chance to learn about the culture of the legendary people Sherpas who are known to be Mountain Climbers.

 It’s time to take up your adventure to a whole new level.
 Not just treat yourself with this exciting trek but also learn a lot about the people and cultures of this region.
-Known for its magnificent beauty with the mountain peaks, glacial moraines and valleys, Everest Base Camp is the one place you wouldn't wat to miss this year.
+Known for its magnificent beauty with the mountain peaks, glacial moraines and valleys, Everest Base Camp is the one place you wouldn't want to miss this year.